RedisLabs/redislabs-docs/content/rc/api/get-started/enable-the-api.md

 ---
 Title: Enable the API
 description: Use the Redis Cloud dashboard to enable the REST API.
+(Requires a Flexible or Fixed account.)
 weight: 10
 alwaysopen: false
 categories: ["RC"]
 aliases: /rv/api/how-to/enable-your-account-to-use-api/
+         /rc/api/how-to/enable-your-account-to-use-api/
+         /rc/api/enable-the-api/
 ---

 If you have a Flexible (or Annual) Redis Enterprise Cloud subscription, you can use a REST API to manage your subscription programmatically.